 We also saw strong results in normal, everyday use.
 Using the Pixelbook for a few hours never drained more than 30 percent of the battery, and it lasted through a full work day with just over 40 percent of its charge left.
 Fast charging is supported, as well, providing a complete charge in just over two hours.
 It worked exactly as advertised in our testing.

-The update schedule for Chrome OS looks meager next to Windows 10, but it hasn’t been static.
+The update schedule for Chrome OS looks meagre next to Windows 10, but it hasn’t been static.
 When released, it was merely a browser window with a smattering of settings.
-Now, it has covered many the basics of a desktop operating system.
+Now, it has covered many of the basics of a desktop operating system.
 It has a file manager, task bar, window manager, and full-fledged system settings menu.

 Simplicity remains the operating system’s great strength.
 We appreciate the basic pleasure of turning on and using a Chrome OS device.
 There’s little to worry about, and the few tasks that require your input – like joining a Wi-Fi network – are straightforward.

 Even new additions, like the Files app and notifications, have integrated well.
-Windows 10 and MacOS may have new looks, but their bone are old, and you’ll inevitability have to deal with their baggage.
+Windows 10 and MacOS may have new looks, but their bones are old, and you’ll inevitability have to deal with their baggage.
 Chrome OS, newer and sleeker, has fewer conflicts or concerns.

 Interface elements often look too large, out of place, or include large blank areas.